xiph/opus-website/testvectors.md

 # Test Vectors

-These are the [test vectors][testvectors] for the final version of the Opus codec.
+These are the [original test vectors][testvectors] for the version of the Opus codec in RFC6716.
 A copy of these test vectors is [available from the IETF][ietf-vectors].

+Those testvectors are still valid (and passing them still shows compliance), but [new test vectors][rfc8251-testvectors], provided with RFC 8251, now allow some decoder improvements while maintaining full compatibility.
+These new testvectors are also
+[available from the IETF][rfc8251-ietf-vectors].

 On POSIX environments, the run_vectors.sh script can be used to verify all test vectors.
 This can be done with